Aradoxis/CP363/README.md

+# Important details
+This is a program made for a university course assignment.
+It refers to a database that is not publicly accessible.
+This repository was made solely to allow the professor to download the program.
 # Installation instructions:
 Download the zip file.
 Extract and place wherever in the directory you prefer.
 You must have an installation of [Python](https://www.python.org/downloads/) with the following libraries installed: